AshhWu/2016Algorithm_1/README.md

 @lang=cpp

 #Conclusion

 The first version's maximun resident size (maxrss) had much more bigger than Final version.

 I did it just by discarding the stringstream and using a char to do the input.
 Although it seems clumsy, it does reduce the maxrss and also the CPU time.

 So, if there are a great amount of data to be inputed, it is better to avoid using stingstream.
-Cause stringstream use too mush memory to do the buffer things.
+Because stringstream use too mush memory to do the buffer things.

 But there are still pros of using it, such as reading a line of seperated ints or strings until '\n' which can simply be done by getline() and split it by `ss<<str;` => `ss>>(int or str);`.